ebzzry/ebzzry.github.io/src/en/fallacies.md

 >“Juan, have you stopped cheating on your wife?”

 This is fallacious because the speaker assumes that Juan has cheated, at least once on his wife.
-If Juan answers “Yes.”, then he has cheated on his wife before, and that he has already stopped.
-If Juan answers “No.”, then he has cheated before, and still continues to cheat on her.
+If Juan answers “Yes” then he has cheated on his wife before, and that he has already stopped.
+If Juan answers “No” then he has cheated before, and still continues to cheat on her.

 <a name="falsedichotomy">False dichotomy</a>